 While most patients experience significant weight loss following LAP-BAND treatment, it is not unusual for patients to experience problems following LAP-BAND treatment.
 LAP-BAND removal can not only eliminate these problems, but also restore your candidacy for other bariatric treatment.

-Dr. Joseph Naim, an esteemed bariatric surgeon and affiliate of the International Federation for the Surgery of Obesity, performs the safe and effective procedure for patients in and around Los Angeles, CA. Once a patient’s LAP-BAND has been safely removed, they can regain candidacy for alternative weight-loss programs.
+Dr. Joseph Naim, an esteemed bariatric surgeon and affiliate of the International Federation for the Surgery of Obesity, performs the safe and effective procedure for patients in and around Los Angeles, Long Beach, and Orange County, CA. Once a patient’s LAP-BAND has been safely removed, they can regain candidacy for alternative weight-loss programs.

 Why Remove Your LAP-BAND?